adamedx/autographps/README.md

 Tests are implemented using Pester.
 To ensure you have the latest version of Pester on our developer system, visit the [Pester site](https://github.com/pester/Pester) for instructions on installing Pester.

-To test, execute the PowerShell command below from the root of the repository
+To test, use PowerShell to execute the command below from the root of the repository

 ```powershell
 invoke-pester